 - Choosing your system supplier and understanding testing and monitoring technologies

 As of April 2019, 81 countries representing more than 80% of the world’s merchant fleet tonnage (based on 2018 tonnage) have ratified the BWM Convention.
 This means that Port States in these countries will already be requiring compliance with the BWMC when ships come to Port.

-This optional half-day workshop is designed to provide a fundamental understanding of the challenges, complexities, and compliance for Ballast Water Treatment Systems.
+This half-day workshop is designed to provide a fundamental understanding of the challenges, complexities, and compliance for Ballast Water Treatment Systems.
 It will cover practical issues shipowners face from system requirements, conversion and installations, and the legal implications of non-compliance.
 Guest speakers will be invited to provide their specialist knowledge on these aspects.

 The inaugural BuBWCE19 will provide outstanding opportunities for connecting your company’s brand to a premium audience, showcasing your products & services increasing business potential through direct exposure to an audience of high-level representatives in the maritime industry, and premium networking prospects.